-Now that you've written and analyzed a controller for Ringo, it's time that you support that with a planning task and a guidance task to be able to have better control and accomplish a mission.
+Now that you've written a controller for Ringo we can use it, together with a reactive planning task and a guidance task, to be able to have better control and accomplish a mission.
+The mission will be to navigate through a maze to a goal location avoiding obstacles along the way.
+As a result you will need to implement goal seeking behavior and obstacle avoidance into your planner.
+I suggest using a "reactive" planning strategy wherein your Ringo responds to sensed obstacles and moves in the direction of a goal via a potential field.
 Feel free to use online resources to come up with ideas for a guidance law and planner, though you really can do it on your own.
 This is another chance for you to be creative and "design" something.

-Write any support tasks that might be required.
-For example, you likely need a sensing task, or perhaps a task resetting Ringo to another state once you reach a goal in the mission.
-At the end of this lab you should (likely) have at least 4 tasks sensing, planning, guidance, and control.
+Write any support tasks that might be required (e.g., a sensing task).
+At the end of this lab you should probably have around 3-4 tasks: sensing, planning, guidance, and control.
 These can be subdivided into more tasks if needed.
+If you have too many tasks you will likely run into memory space constraints resulting in odd behavior that is difficult to debug.